How to Hire a Virtual Assistant (And Take Back Your Life)

-If you are wearing yourself out, from creating your blog to managing your admin task and needing some help, hiring a virtual assistant is the best option.
+If you are draining yourself from creating your blog up to managing your admin tasks, hiring a virtual assistant is the best option.

 We have been hiring people in the Philippines for years now.
-The reason we chose the Philippines is that there’s just a lot of cultural overlap and their English proficiency is tremendous.
-Now, let’s dive in.
+We chose the Philippines because there’s just a lot of cultural overlap and their English proficiency is tremendous.
+So now, let’s dive in.

 Where to find your applicants?

-If you’re looking for a website where you can create a job post for hiring a virtual assistant, I suggest onlinejobs.ph.
-It is no different than an indeed or a monster, any hiring board that you’d find here to hire somebody in the States, but it’s just specific for the Philippines.
+If you’re looking for a website to create a job post for hiring a virtual assistant, I suggest Onlinejobs.Ph.
+It is no different than any hiring board that you’d find here to hire somebody in the States, but it’s just specific for the Philippines.
 They provided guides, blogs, and other free resources when outsourcing in the Philippines.

-In the dashboard, what you’ll do is you go to add a job post, you gonna add the job title, you’re gonna mark whether it’s full-time, part-time, or freelance and put in your wage.
+In the dashboard, what you’ll do is you go to add a job post, add the job title, mark whether it’s full-time, part-time, or freelance, and put in your wage.

-Next, what you’ll put in is your contact name, if you’re going to be the direct point of contact, and then the skills that you’re looking for, for that specific role.
+Next, put in your contact name, if you’re going to be the direct point of contact, and then the skills that you’re looking for in that specific role.

 My suggestion would be to try the free version.
 It tells you the pros and cons of having a free account versus a paid account.
-Use it until you hire somebody and then just cancel the account, so you pay $69.
+Then, use it until you hire somebody, and then cancel the account, so you only pay $69.

 What’s the hiring process?

-What I’d recommend you do is this, when you see a resume come through, you got 50 people, I’ll create a Google form.
-I made this to check their cultural values, it’s just like you’re treating them like a normal hire in the States.
+When you see a resume come through, I’d recommend creating a Google form to check their cultural values.
+It’s just like you’re treating them like a normal hire in the States.
 You want them to incorporate into your team and to be involved.